qba73/meteo/README.md

 Disclaimer:

-Weather forecast from Yr, delivered by the Norwegian Meteorological Institute and NRK
+Weather forecast from Yr, delivered by the Norwegian Meteorological Institute and NRK.